 I first attended this fantastic event in 1985 and have been collecting stuff about it ever since.
 I love it.
-It is a marvellous occasion and venue.
-Nothing better than sitting outside the See You Then Bar in the March sun overlooking that gorgeous parade ring with an early beverage.
+It is just marvellous.
+Nothing better than sitting outside the See You Then Bar in the March sun with an early beverage overlooking that gorgeous parade ring.
+Hope we are all spared to return.

 On this home page the top-line links will take you to each race day and race.
 On each race page there are Headline stats for that race.
 Then a Summary of the possible profile of the winner, concentrating on trends that are correct to 90%+ over the last few Festivals.
 Below that, an Honours Board covering the results from the last decade.
-The rest of each race page will then comprise the Evidence to back up the summary.
+The rest of each page will comprise the Evidence to back up the summary.
 I may suggest something that is overdue or an 'overripe' stat that might be due to fall.
-For example, if the favourite hasn't won the race in years or in the case of the 2019 Arkle, the favourite had won the last four in a row.
-In 2021 it might be that Nigel and Sam Twiston Davies are, by God, due to come off the Festival cold list.
+For example, if an Arkle odds on favourite hasn't been beaten since 1993, or perhaps a favourite hasn't won a certain race for years.
+It will happen, sometime.
+In 2021 it might be that Nigel, Sam Twiston Davies and Patrick Mullins are, by God, due to come off the Festival cold list.

 Horses identified in italics are being aimed to contest the race about which you are reading.
 As the countdown continues effort will be made to update races with confirmed runners and how they might fit in.

 The General Trends page covers lots of information and musings that don't really refer to any specific race.
 This includes jockeys, trainers, how W Mullins is no respecter of Cheltenham stats, stats on Pricewise, preview nights, course winners, Gault's Momentum Theory, Fate of the Favourites et al. Click on the links and share the concerns of family and friends as to how I spend six weeks at the start of every year.
 The jockeys page might tell you things you don't know.
 There's a quiz and other stuff, including a stats review of the 2020 and 2019 Festivals.
 The 'Which Bookmaker?' page seems to cause the odd annoyance to Twitter bookmaker representatives but you won't get the same anywhere that needs bookmaker sponsorship to survive.

-By 11 am on each day of the Festival my selections for each race will all be at the top of this page.
+By 11 am on each Festival day all my selections for each race will be at the top of this page.
 These will be my view of those with the best chances/value as identified by my interpretation of GaultStats.
-I don't tend to tip too many shorties so please feel free to come to your own conclusions.
+I don't tend to tip too many shorties so, please, feel free to disagree.